F5Networks/f5-telemetry-streaming/docs/userguide/about-telemetry.rst

 Consumer class
 ``````````````
-The next lines of the declaration sets the Consumer, which accepts information from disparate systems and provides the tools to process that information.
-In the context of Telemetry Streaming this means providing a mechanism by which to integrate with existing analytics products.
-To see examples of configurations for consumers like Splunk, Azure Log Analytics, AWS CloudWatch, AWS S3, Graphite, see the Configuring a Consumer Stream section of this guide.
+The next lines of the declaration sets the Consumer, which accepts all telemetry information whatever systems you configure it to.
+The consumer provides the tools to process that information.
+To see examples of configurations for consumers like Splunk, Azure Log Analytics, AWS CloudWatch, AWS S3, Graphite, and others, see the :ref:'setting-up-consumer' section of this guide.

 .. code-block:: javascript
    :linenos: